Emiltayeb/parcel_sass_template/README.md

 ### Build script:

--wil build your project files & assets into one bundle, again by removing cache folders and the previous build version.
+-Will build your project files & assets into one bundle, again by removing cache folders and the previous build version.

--- you can customized the output directory by chaing the `--out-dir` command
+-- You can customized the output directory by chaing the `--out-dir` command

 -- The `--public-url` is crucial for making sure that in the build command we get a relative path to our assets.